July 2014–June 2023

 - How do the curriculum and pedagogy in DCMP courses differ from the colleges’ traditional developmental math courses?

 - Is DCMP cost-effective relative to business as usual?

 The Study Design

 In the first phase of the project, researchers followed students for three or four semesters after their developmental math assignment.
-The outcomes of primary interest are completion of developmental and college-level math courses, average number of math credits earned, transfer to a four-year institution, and overall academic progress and course completion.
-This array of measures will give a robust picture of students’ success in math and in college.
+The outcomes of primary interest were completion of developmental and college-level math courses, average number of math credits earned, transfer to a four-year institution, and overall academic progress and course completion.
+This array of measures was chosen to give a robust picture of students’ success in math and in college.